-- Launch Visual Studio 2015 and open your web application.
+1. Launch Visual Studio 2015 and open your web application.
 Looking to deploy using Visual Studio 2019?
-Please click on web deploy with Visual studio 2019 for more details.
+Please click on web deploy with Visual Studio 2019 for more details.

-- Now, we will change the configuration setting of web application to release mode.
+2. Now, we will change the configuration setting of a web application to release mode.
 Visual Studio offers separate release and debug configuration options for applications.
-The debug configuration is compiled with full symbolic debug information with no optimization, whereas release configuration does not have symbolic debug information and is fully optimized.
+The debug configuration is compiled with complete symbolic debug information without optimization, whereas the release configuration does not have symbolic debug information and is fully optimized.

-A Debug configuration supports the debugging of applications and a Release configuration builds a version of the web application which is ready to be deployed on server.
-To set your application on Release mode, follow the below step.
+A Debug configuration supports the debugging of applications, and a Release configuration builds a version of the web application ready to be deployed on the server.
+To set your application in Release mode, follow the below step.

-- Click on Build menu and then Configuration Manager.
+3. Click on the Build menu and then Configuration Manager.

-- At Configuration Manager dialog box, select Release option from Active Solution Configuration drop down then Close the dialog box.
+4. In the Configuration Manager dialog box, select the Release option from the Active Solution Configuration drop-down, then Close the dialog box.

-- To deploy your web application, select your web application from Solution Exporer.
+5. To deploy your web application, select your web application from Solution Explorer.

-- Right click on web application name and then click on Publish option.
-You will also see Publish option under Build navigation menu.
+6. Right-click on the web application name and then click on Publish option.
+You will also see Publish option under the Build navigation menu.

-- Give your desired name to new custom profile.
+8. Give your desired name to the new custom profile.

-- On the Publish Web dialog box, specify following details.
+9. On the Publish Web dialog box, specify the following details.

-- Select Publish method to Web Deploy from the drop down.
+10. Select Publish method to Web Deploy from the drop-down.

-- As per following web hosting type, you need to specify the web deploy service URL under Server field.
+11. As per the following web hosting type, you need to specify the web deploy service URL under the Server field.

 For Windows Server 2008 Customers: